MockingbirdME/game_md/Dev's D20 version/core rules.md

 Each time the character suffers at least one wound, they recover one stamina.
 ### Fueled by Pain, Advanced
 **Requirements:** Fueled by Pain
-_Advanced_ Increase the number of wounds the character recovers from the Fueled by Pain trait to 2.
+_Advanced_ Increase the number of stamina the character recovers from the Fueled by Pain trait to 2.
 ### Fueled by Pain, Heroic
 **Requirements:** Advanced Fueled by Pain
 _Advanced_ Increase the number of wounds the character recovers from the Fueled by Pain trait to 2 + the character's body.